jkunimune/auto-location-map/README.md

 =================
 This is a Python script to automatically generate clean, high-contrast city location maps for Wikipedia based on OpenStreetMap data.

 Location maps are the backgrounds used for the "pushpin" maps you sometimes see in Wikipedia infoboxes (for example in [this 2025 version of the article "Madison Square"](https://en.wikipedia.org/w/index.php?title=Madison_Square_and_Madison_Square_Park&oldid=1321445972), captioned "Location within Manhattan").
 Because they appear quite small in the article, they should be light, simple, and free of clutter.
 Naive methods of generating them, such as reusing maps from other contexts or taking screenshots of OpenStreetMap, tend to produce maps that are ill-suited to this purpose.
+In particular, labels are almost always unreadable at infobox scales and do nothing but add visual noise.
 The purpose of this script is to provide an easy way to generate better location maps using open-source data.

 # Installation